-3. TOURISM, Priess/Feleases is a lively but simple natrative style that covers the "5 Ws" 4.
+3. TOURISM, Frest Felenses Fshould be written in a lively but simple narrative style that covers the "5 Ws" 4.
 Radio and reach more homes than any other advertising medium.
-(Check your answer with the one given at the end of the unit.)
+(Check your ansa wer with the one given at the end of the unit.)